ArcticZeroo/frozor-commands/README.md

 3. That's it!

 The object returned by LegacyConvert() is an Array of `Command` instances, named `LegacyCommand`.
 You can safely pass these _directly_ to a `CommandHandler`'s `.register()`.

+## Generate Documentation

+'lib/docs.js' has the capability to generate documentation for all commands in a given project.

+It's pretty easy to use:

+1. require docs
+2. call it with options, ensuring that you give it either handler (the CommandHandler) or a list of Command instances at minimum
+    - You can also choose to set additional options here.
+The most common one that you probably want to change would be the 'config' property.
+You can see what the default looks like in config/docs.js.
+You don't have to implement every one if you want to just change one, since the default options setter is deep.
+    - Also, if you want it all in one file, either make `output` a string, or set `output.separate` to something false/falsy.
+If separate is false (automatically or otherwise), 'docs.md' will be appended to the path if the path doesn't end in .md.
+3. ???
+4. Profit!